 Families traveling on holiday to Bangkok will want to check out KidZania, a miniature city tailormade for children to enjoy.
 KidZania is less than a 30m drive from Suvarnabhumi Airport to Siam Paragon downtown.

-Q. When is the best time to book flights to Laos?
+Q. When is the best time to book flights to Thailand?

-Once you’ve narrowed down your destination by choosing a city, usually either Vientiane or Luang Prabang, you’ll be able to figure out what dates offer the cheapest flights to Laos and go from there.
+Once you’ve narrowed down your destination by choosing a city, usually either Bangkok or Chiang Mai, you’ll be able to figure out what dates offer the cheapest flights to Thailand and go from there.

 Don’t worry too much about which side of the plane to sit on as each has their benefits and offer equally impressive view through your flight.

-Q. How long is the flight to Laos?
+Q. How long is the flight to Thailand?

-Q. Can I get a nonstop flight to Laos from the US?
+Q. Can I get a nonstop flight to Krabi from the US?

 Unfortunately, there are no nonstop flights available from any airports in the United States to Thailand.
 If Krabi is your ultimate destination, your best bet is to book a flight to either Suvarnabhumi Airport or Don Mueang Airport in Bangkok and then get a connecting flight to Krabi International Airport (KBV).

 Q. Where should I fly to in Thailand if I’d like to visit the northern part of the country?

-Q. How much does it cost to fly to Laos?
+Q. How much does it cost to fly to Thailand?

-Here is how to get the cheapest flight possible to Laos
+Here is how to get the cheapest flight possible to Thailand